It’s recommended that you have your carpets deep cleaned every six months to a year for a normal family of four.

 Use Your Vacuum Right

-If your vacuum doesn’t adjust automatically as the carpet height changes, take the time to do it yourself.
-It will make a world of different in how effective your vacuum works.
+- If your vacuum doesn’t adjust automatically as the carpet height changes, take the time to do it yourself.
+It will make a world of difference in how effective your vacuum works.

-Empty your vacuum once the bag is halfway full.
+- Empty your vacuum once the bag is half full.
 Don’t reuse bags.
 They just won’t be efficient.

 Clean Up Stains Right Away

 - When something spills on the carpet, you need to clean it up immediately.

 - Blot spills with a clean towel or stack of paper towels.
 Press down with the heel of your hand to absorb water.
 Repeat with dry towels.

 - For larger spills, a wet-dry vacuum could be used to remove the material before you blot.

 - Don’t rub at the spill, you’ll ruin the carpet fibers.

 - For water-based stains, such as milk, mud, soda or even paint, club soda can be a lifesaver.
 You could also a mixture of white vinegar and water to blot the stain.